mcrider/azimuth-core/docs/development.md

 ### Theming

 CSS added anywhere to your meteor project will be included in the global CSS file.
 Styles can be added in the form of CSS files or .less files (Meteor will automatically parse LESS files once you 'mrt add less' to your project).
+Once you've picked a front-end framework, you can find a wealth of themes for them or easily target elements as described in the framework's documentation.

 ### Creating a Views Package